ipld/specs/block-layer/codecs/aes.md

 | aes-cbc | 0x1401 | 16 |
 | aes-ctr | 0x1402 | 12 |

+## What this spec is not

+This is not a complete system for application privacy.
+The following issues are out of scope for this specification, although they can obvious leverage these codecs:

+* Key signaling
+* Access controls
+* Dual-layer encryption w/ replication keys

+How you determine what key to apply to an encrypted block will need to be done in the application layer.
+How you decide to encrypt a graph and potentially link the encrypted blocks together for replication is done at the application layer.
+How you manage and access keys is done in the application layer.

+## Encode/Decode vs Encrypt/Decrypt

+The goal of specifying codecs that are used for encryption is to allow the codecs to include encryption and decryption programs alongside the codec.
+However, encrypting and decrypting are done by the user and are not done automatically as part of any encode/decode operation in the codec.

+The encryption program returns a data model value suitable for the block encode program.
+The decode program provides a data model value suitable for the decryption program.
+And the decryption program provides a data model value suitable for parsing into a new block (CID and Bytes).
+These programs are designed to interoperate but it's up to the user to combine them and provide the necessary key during encryption and decryption.

 ## Encrypted Block Format

 An encrypted block can be decoded into its initializing vector and the encrypted byte